c35s/hype/README.md

 ### Building the guest kernel and debug initrd

 Hype includes a guest Linux kernel configuration for tests and and debugging.
 To build it, first make sure the `lib/linux` submodule is cloned by running `git submodule update --init`.
 It's gonna take a minute.
 After the submodule is cloned, run `make -j $(nproc) guest` to build the guest kernel and the debug initrd.
 The kernel build config is copied from `etc/linux/guest`.
+To edit the config, run `make menuconfig-guest`.

 The debug initrd is built from `etc/initrd/Dockerfile`.
 It starts with the alpine base image and adds an init shim that mounts a few helpful things like `/dev` before executing `/bin/sh` in a tty.
 Try it for manual debugging and/or good old-fashioned pokin' around.